vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

 `
 ```

-When exporting the component, we're making these two operations available to our component by wrapping them around it using the Apollo's higher-order compoment [`graphql`](http://dev.apollodata.com/react/higher-order-components.html#graphql):
+When exporting the component, we're making these two operations available to our component by wrapping them around it using the Apollo's higher-order component [`graphql`](http://dev.apollodata.com/react/higher-order-components.html#graphql):

 ```js
 export default graphql(createMessage, {name : 'createMessageMutation'})(